Roan Mountain / Appalachian Trail in Summer

 The best hike on Roan is the Cloudland Trail.
 Just past the fee kiosk, don't turn left toward the gardens, but turn right into the Cloudland parking area with its ample new picnic and restroom facilities.
 Paths leave the restroom area to explore the grassy spot once occupied in the 1880s by the Cloudland Hotel.

 An immediate left at the trail sign as you enter the lot starts the Cloudland Trail.
 This delightful trail rises and falls and passes beside other parking areas and portions of the summit road (connections are everywhere).
-At about 0.7 mile, the trail bisects a final loop in the road.
+At about 0.7 miles, the trail bisects a final loop in the road.
 Where the trail crosses the road for the last time, it continues as a partially paved path another half-mile to spectacular views from the most distant observation deck.
-If you drive to the last road crossing, it's only a 1- mile round-trip hike.
+If you drive to the last road crossing, it's only a 1-mile round-trip hike.

 This is one of the region's most awesome hikes.
-Hike the AT from Carvers Gap to Elk Park for the least climb.
+Hike the AT from Carvers Gap to Elk Park for the least strenuous climb.
 Beyond Round Bald, the AT dips across grassy gaps and rocky ridgetops.
 Jane Bald is another nice turnaround point at 1.4 miles (a nearly 3-mile roundtrip back to your car).
 At about 2 miles, the AT goes left.
-(The side trail right leads to Grassy Ridge Bald.)
+(The side trail right leads to Grassy Ridge Bald).

 The small Stan Murray Shelter and spring is at 3.3 miles.
 Another two miles brings you to the Overmountain Shelter, a large barn with a lot of space to spread out inside or out.
 There's a spring out front.
 This shelter is close to Yellow Mountain Gap, the route of the Overmountain Men who gathered across the mountains and marched to defeat a Loyalist army at the Battle of King's Mountain in 1780.
 The old road they marched on, Bright's Trace, still descends out of the gap into NC.
 A Forest Service access road also descends in that direction.
 It's only 0.7 miles to a parking area on Roaring Creek Road, creating another good AT starting point.
 (Use the Google map below to get directions.)